platformsh/platformsh-docs/docs/src/guides/symfony/third-party-git-provider.md

 ---
-title: "Use a third party Git provider"
+title: "Use a third-party Git provider"
-sidebarTitle: "Use a third party Git provider"
 weight: -50
-description: "Use integration capability to link your Symfony application to an existing third party Git provider"
+description: "Link your Symfony app to an existing third-party Git provider."
 ---

-When you choose to use a third-party Git hosting service the Platform.sh Git repository becomes a read-only mirror of the third-party repository.
+When you choose to use a third-party Git hosting service, the Platform.sh Git repository becomes a read-only mirror of the third-party repository.
 All your changes take place in the third-party repository.

-Add an integration to your existing third party repository.
+Add an integration to your existing third-party repository.

 The process varies a bit for each supported service, so check the specific pages for each one.